Resources for Oregon beneficiaries

 Medicare spending overall

 In total spending on Medicare, Oregon ranks #23 with $6.5 billion in total Medicare spending in 2014, out of $581 billion in Medicare spending nationwide.
-With the largest and smallest numbers of recipients, itʼs no surprise that California accounts for $50.6 billion of overall Medicare spending while Alaska spends only $553 million.
-Total Medicare spending for all states and the District of Columbia was $471 billion in 2009 (latest available data).
+With the largest and smallest numbers of recipients, itʼs no surprise that California accounts for $64.8 billion of overall Medicare spending while Medicare spending for Alaska residents only totaled $741 million.

 Medicare Advantage in Oregon

 Medicare Advantage offers Americans health benefits through private plans instead of through Original — or traditional — Medicare (the federal government’s fee-for-service program).
 These plans are one option for consumers who desire additional benefits beyond what Original Medicare offers, but the plans are run by private insurers that have more limited provider networks than Original Medicare.
 And although Medicare Advantage plans do have caps on out-of-pocket costs (unlike Original Medicare on its own), the out-of-pocket exposure is generally more than a person would have if they purchased a Medigap plan and Part D plan to supplement Original Medicare.
 There are pros and cons with both options.

 Stand-alone Medicare Prescription Drug plans